Program overview:

 The Growth Program is a competitive grant program targeted to Victorian First Peoples-owned and operated businesses, Traditional Owners, Traditional Owner Corporations and Registered Aboriginal Parties and delivered over a 12-month period.

-The Growth Program will be rolled out in 2 stages – expressions of interest (EOI), followed by a targeted invitation to apply based on outcomes of the EOI stage.
+The Growth Program is conducted in 2 stages – expressions of interest (EOI), followed by a targeted invitation to apply based on outcomes of the EOI stage.

-The program aims to empower First Peoples within the tourism sector by increasing the capacity of businesses to pursue economic development activities as they relate to tourism.
+The program aims to empower First Peoples within the tourism sector by increasing the capacity of businesses to pursue economic development activities as they relate to the visitor economy.

-Eligible applicants who are invited to apply following the EOI process have the opportunity* to apply for up to $125,000 (exclusive of GST).
+Eligible applicants who were successful in the EOI process are invited to submit a grant application up to $125,000 (exclusive of GST).

 An invitation to apply for program funding does not guarantee your project will be approved for funding.

-Four types of activities will be funded through the Growth Program.
+Four types of activity streams will be funded through the Growth Program.

 This will support accredited and non-accredited tourism training for owners and staff/tourism skills training and membership/certification to expand or grow existing tourism offerings or capture a new market segment.
 This may include: